Finetuned/modx-cli/context/Task-11.md

 **Implementation Date:** 19/08/2025

-### 🎯 All Required Commands Successfully Implemented
+### 🎯 Not All Required Commands Successfully Implemented

-All 4 custom commands have been implemented using the MODX CLI internal API:
+Of the 4 custom commands, only list-remote has been implemented using the MODX CLI internal API:

-1. **`package:upgrade:list`** - Lists downloaded package upgrades ready for installation
+1. **`package:list`** - Lists downloaded package upgrades ready for installation
-2. **`package:upgrade:list-remote`** - Retrieves all versions after the installed version from providers
+2. **`package:list-remote`** - Retrieves all versions after the installed version from providers
-3. **`package:upgrade:download`** - Downloads specific package versions to core/packages
+3. **`package:download`** - Downloads specific package versions to core/packages
-4. **`package:upgrade:all`** - Orchestrates the complete upgrade workflow
+4. **`package:upgrade-all`** - Orchestrates the complete upgrade workflow

 ### 🏗️ Custom Commands Architecture Created